BayramAnnakov/passport-ocr-ios/README.md

 ## Requirements

-To use this framework, add [tessdata/eng.traineddata] to your app repository.
+This framework uses [TesseractOCRiOS](https://github.com/gali8/Tesseract-OCR-iOS) for text recognition of machine readable codes.
+To use DocumentsOCR, add tessdata/eng.traineddata to your app repository.

 ## Installation